python-poetry/poetry/README.md

 Poetry provides a custom installer that will install `poetry` isolated from the rest of your system by vendorizing its dependencies.
 This is the recommended way of installing `poetry`.
+The installer installs a script to run Poetry, which will use the version of Python used to install Poetry.

 ```bash
 curl -sSL https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py | python